-These Whole30 bang bang shrimp are crispy, tender, spicy, and creamy!
-They make a fantastic Whole30 dinner recipe and are paleo, gluten-free, grain-free, refined-sugar-free, and nut-free.
-Tossed in a sriracha-spiked creamy sauce, these Whole30 bang bang shrimp are seriously good!
-A perfect Whole30 dinner recipe for company, too.
-Perfectly made with my Whole30 sriracha recipe, Whole30 ketchup recipe, and Whole30 immersion blender mayonnaise recipe.
+These healthy bang bang shrimp are crispy, tender, spicy, and creamy!
+They make a fantastic dinner recipe and are paleo, Whole30, gluten-free, grain-free, refined-sugar-free, and nut-free.
+Tossed in a sriracha-spiked creamy sauce, these bang bang shrimp are seriously good!

 Let’s play a quick game of Never Have I Ever.
 I’ll start.